Operation Frequent Wind: Chaos at sea

+By the time they reached the Philippines, the Filipino government had recognized the legitimacy of the North Vietnamese government and the ships were technically North Vietnamese property.
+Kirk and Cook sent two U.S. sailors to each of the 32 RVNN ships to officially take command of the ships as they entered Philippine territorial waters, effectively repatriating the ships back into the U.S. Navy.
+Many of the ships would eventually be turned over to the Philippine Navy.

+On 2 May, Task Force 76, carrying the Operation Frequent Wind evacuees and 44,000 seaborne evacuees and the RVNN group set sail for reception centers in the Philippines and Guam.

 Results of the evacuation

 During the fixed-wing evacuation 50,493 people (including 2,678 Vietnamese orphans) were evacuated from Tan Son Nhut.
 Marine pilots accumulated 1,054 flight hours and flew 682 sorties throughout Operation Frequent Wind.
 The evacuation of personnel from the DAO compound had lasted nine hours and involved over 50 Marine Corps and Air Force helicopters.
 In the helicopter evacuation a total of 395 Americans and 4,475 Vietnamese and third-country nationals were evacuated from the DAO compound and a further 978 U.S. and 1,120 Vietnamese and third-country nationals from the embassy, giving a total of 1,373 Americans and 5,595 Vietnamese and third country nationals.
 In addition, Air America helicopters and RVNAF aircraft brought additional evacuees to the TF76 ships.
 Many of the Vietnamese evacuees were allowed to enter the United States under the Indochina Migration and Refugee Assistance Act.

-Some 400 evacuees were left behind at the embassy including over 100 South Korean citizens; among them was Brigadier General Dai Yong Rhee, the intelligence chief at the South Korean Embassy in Saigon.
-The South Korean civilians were evacuated in 1976, while General Rhee and two other diplomats were held captive until April 1980.
+Some 400 evacuees were left behind at the embassy including over 100 South Korean citizens; among them was Brigadier General Lee Dae-yong, the intelligence chief at the South Korean Embassy in Saigon.
+The South Korean civilians were evacuated in 1976, while General Lee and two other diplomats were held captive until April 1980.
 Forty-nine Americans, including dependents, were also left behind or chose to remain in Saigon.
 They were evacuated to Bangkok on 1 August 1976.

 While the operation itself was a success, the images of the evacuation symbolized the wastefulness and ultimate futility of American involvement in Vietnam.
 President Ford later called it "a sad and tragic period in America's history" but argued that "you couldn't help but be very proud of those pilots and others who were conducting the evacuation".
-Nixon's pledge of Peace with Honor in Vietnam had become a humiliating defeat, which together with Watergate contributed to the crisis of confidence that affected America throughout the 1970s.
+Nixon's pledge of Peace with Honour in Vietnam had become a humiliating defeat, which together with Watergate contributed to the crisis of confidence that affected America throughout the 1970s.